openstack-archive/fuel-plugin-cinder-netapp/doc/source/guide.rst

       :width: 40%

 #.
 Configure the plugin.Select **MOS Backend Enabled** checkbox
-   if you would like Cinder NetApp driver to be used along with default beckend for MOS Cinder:
+   if you would like Cinder NetApp drivers to be used along with default beckend for MOS Cinder:

    .. image:: images/default_backend.png
       :width: 50%

 #.
-Choose storage family and storage protocol.
+Choose NetApp storage family and storage protocol.
 Several options are available.

    - If you plan to use Clustered Data mode through NFS, click **Clustered Data ONTAP** radio button and select *NFS* option in **NetApp Storage Protocol**.